nextflow-io/nextflow/docs/reference/syntax.md

 }
 ```

-Enum values can be accessed as `Day.MONDAY`, `Day.TUESDAY`, and so on.
+Enum values in the above example can be accessed as `Day.MONDAY`, `Day.TUESDAY`, and so on.

 :::{note}
 Enum types cannot be included across modules at this time.